-Graduate students can find support at the Writing Center in five main ways.
+Graduate students can find support at the Writing Center in four main ways:

-1) They can enroll in our O-credit, 5-week seminar to workshop drafts of thesis or dissertation chapters, conference papers, journal articles, or other projects.
-This is the primary place where graduate students can find assistance with the revision process because experience tells us that the sustained support a graduate student gets from a writing group inspires more writing and more revision than meeting with a tutor (details and dates on the Seminars and Tutorials tab).
+- Enroll in a 5-week seminar in academic writing to workshop drafts of thesis or dissertation chapters, conference papers, journal articles, or other projects.
+This is the primary place where graduate students can find assistance with the revision process because experience tells us that the sustained support a graduate student gets from a writing group inspires more writing and more revision than meeting with a tutor (details and dates on the Graduate Seminar in Academic Writing tab).

-2) They can meet with a writing tutor to get coaching on how to improve a draft.
-Graduate students should meet with the Coordinator for Graduate Writing Support, Eleanor Reeds, for a brief intake session before scheduling tutoring appointments with a tutor.
+- Meet with a writing tutor to get coaching on how to improve a draft.
+Graduate students should meet with the Coordinator for Graduate Writing Support for a brief intake session before scheduling tutoring appointments with a tutor.
 In these intake sessions, we will work together to determine reasonable writing and revision goals and then pair you with an appropriate tutor for a set number of sessions.
 This policy is in place to ensure that graduate students get the sustained support they need.
-For more information or to schedule an intake session, see our policy or contact Eleanor at firstname.lastname@example.org
+For more information or to schedule an intake session, see the Graduate Student Tutorials tab or contact Psyche at firstname.lastname@example.org

-3) They can attend our day-long Saturday writing retreats, which occur on the first Saturday of every month (details and dates on the Writing Retreats tab).
+- Attend a day-long writing retreat, occurring one Friday every month during the semester (details and dates on the Writing Retreats tab).

-5) They can attend our Dissertation Boot Camps, which run all day for four days in a row, three times per academic year (details and dates on the Dissertation Boot Camp tab).
+- Attend a Writing Boot Camp, which runs all day for four days in a row, three times per academic year (details and dates on the Writing Boot Camp tab).

-– provide referrals to workshops, seminars, print and online guides, and other resources
+- Connect you to writing seminars, print and online guides, and other resources

-– polish your article for publication for you
+- Edit an article or paper for you

-– serve as a substitute for your advisor
+- Serve as a substitute for advisor feedback